Hiteshsaai/IMDB_Movie_Analysis/README.md

 # Contributing

 Please read [CONTRIBUTING.md](https://github.com/Hiteshsaai/IMDB_Movie_Analysis/blob/master/CONTRIBUTION.md) for details on our code of conduct, and the process for submitting pull requests to us.

+# LICENSE

+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Hiteshsaai/IMDB_Movie_Analysis/blob/master/LICENSE.md) file for details